F A Q' s

 > What about immunisations?

 For virtually any overseas travel you'll need the essentials: meningitis, tetanus, typhoid, Hepatitis A, B and C, and Japanese Encephalitis.
 For South America you'll also need Yellow Fever.
-We don't suggest the use of anti-malarials on any of our trips, nor rabies unless you're gonna tease the monkeys.
+We don't suggest the use of anti-malarials on any of our trips, nor rabies unless you're gonna tease the monkeys and street dogs.

 > What if . . . umm . . . if it all goes wrong?